liao961120/liao961120.github.io/content/_index.md

 ---

 I share my inspirations here, mostly stemming from activities I enjoy.
-It started as a place to share programming-related knowledge and the [open-source projects](#projects) I worked on.
+It started as a place to document programming-related knowledge and the [open-source projects](#projects) I worked on.
 These days, I also write about statistics, books, and occasional reflections.